ConnectedLib/connectedlib10/modules/mentoring/section-3-0.md

 </ul>
 </div>

 While mentoring relationships often happen organically, many youth librarians have developed programming with a focus on mentorship to reach certain goals.
-These might include providing support for youth with who have interests in STEM fields, reaching out to an underserved community, or offering youth with leadership and volunteer experience.
-In the following section, we offer guidelines and prompts for designing a mentoring program that suits the needs of your youth community and library.
+These goals might include supporting youth interested in STEM, reaching out to an underserved community, or providing youth with leadership and volunteer experience.
+In the following section, we offer guidelines and prompts for designing a mentoring program that suits the needs of your library and your youth community.